orangecoding/fredy/README.md

 [![Build Status](https://travis-ci.org/orangecoding/fredy.svg?branch=master)](https://travis-ci.org/orangecoding/fredy)

+Searching an apartment in Germany can be quite frustrating.
+Not any longer as Fredy will take over and only notifies you once new listings have been found that matches your requirements.

-_Fredy_ scrapes multiple services (Immonet, Immowelt etc.) as often as you want and send new listings to you once they appear.
+_Fredy_ scrapes multiple services (Immonet, Immowelt etc.) and send new listings to you once they appear.
 The list of available services can easily be extended.
 For your convenience, a ui helps you to configure your search jobs.

 If _Fredy_ found matching results, it will send them to you via Slack, Email, Telegram etc. (More adapter possible.)
-As _Fredy_ will store the listings it found, new results will not be sent twice (and as a side-effect, _Fredy_ can show some statistics..)
+As _Fredy_ will store the listings it has found, new results will not be sent twice (and as a side-effect, _Fredy_ can show some statistics..).
+Furthermore, _Fredy_ checks duplicates per scraping so that the same listings are not being sent when posted on various platforms.
+(Happens more often than one might think)

 ## Usage